 The Mayor of London calls for TfL to take over responsibility for rail infrastructure (27 March 2019).
 This is part of TfL’s submission to the Rail Review (see below).
 TfL also repeat their view that National Rail Metro routes should be transferred to them.
 The Press Release can be read here TfL press release, and their submission here TfL submission

-Westminster Hall debate on rail services in the South East.
-The Minister confirms the new South East franchise is still being worked on.
+Westminster Hall debate on rail services in the South East (6 March 2019).
 The debate can be read here: Westminster Hall debate

 Station usage figures for 2017/18 published by the Office of Road and Rail.
 These estimated figures show a decline of 7.4% in the number of passengers using the four stations.
 The total number of people using the stations (excluding DLR) was 5.1m, although for most of this time trains were not stopping at London Bridge and this could account for the reduction.
 Station usage estimates